Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/vcsa-cert-replace-procedures/README.md

 ## What this project is for

 This sub-folder focuses on VMware vSphere certificate management procedures, specifically for vCenter Server Appliance (vCSA).
-VMware (Broadcom) has more than two tools for maintain certificates on vCenter Server Appliance (vCSA);
+VMware (Broadcom) has more than two tools to maintain certificates on vCenter Server Appliance (vCSA);

 - **vCert** - The main script is `vCert.py`, which is interactive certificate management tool.
 Recently released
 - **fixcerts.py** - Command-line certificate replacement utility, previously released and officially depricated (but useable!)
-- **certificate-manager** - Standard utility to manage certificates on vCSA This project summarize the procedures to renew the certificates using `vCert` and `fixcerts.py`.
+- **certificate-manager** - Standard utility to manage certificates on vCSA.

+This project summarizes the procedures to renew the different certificates, selectively using `vCert` and `fixcerts.py`.

 ---

 ## Contents Summary

 ### 📋 vcsa-cert-replace-procedures.md
-Comprehensive step-by-step procedures for renewing and replacing vCSA certificates using:
+Comprehensive step-by-step procedures for renewing and replacing vCSA certificates:

 Key features include:
 - Pre-renewal and post-renewal checklists